A vision of the Suelo Methodology (August, 2021)

 This period of collective research and practice brings to light the underlying connections and hidden potential in the relationships and timelines that make up a place.
 From here, existing or new projects can bloom based on the newfound knowledge, alliances and revelations.
 The results of the methodology can be as varied as the places that implement it, and some sort of profound portrait to share with others is desirable, in the form of images, sounds, artworks, collective maps, etc. To weave a web of support and collaboration towards a regenerative future, based on profound understanding and love for a place, is the ideal objective of the Suelo Methodology.

 What I have described is how I imagine this working in a community setting.
 But this can also be adapted to an individual wanting to connect with the place they live in, a group in an educational context, or to support existing initiatives who seek more interconnection.
 Ultimately, this methodology is for anyone whose efforts are aligned with keeping the beautiful complexity of life on Earth alive.
 While it may be daunting to attempt to save the whole world, we can certainly keep feeling hope beneath our feet, and create what Margaret Wheatley calls “islands of sanity”.
 Suelo aspires to be one way to do this.

-This text was commissioned by the Fundación Mar Adentro for their exhibition Expanded Nature.
-To read the publication of the visit this link.
+This text was commissioned by Fundación Mar Adentro for their exhibition Expanded Nature: Making the Invisible Visible.
+To read the publication visit this link.